syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Supported-Controls.md

 ---
 layout: post
-title: Supported-Controls | Windows Forms | Syncfusion
+title: Supported Controls  in Windows Forms Diagram control | Syncfusion
-description: This section explains about what are the supported controls available in Essential Diagram and its basics functionalities.
+description: Learn about Supported Controls  support in Syncfusion Windows Forms Diagram control and more details.
 platform: windowsforms
 control: Diagram
 documentation: ug
 ---

-# Supported Controls
+# Supported Controls  in Windows Forms Diagram

 The controls supported by Essential Diagram are as follows.